 Blaise completed a Bachelor of Science at the University of Toronto in 2009 with a major in Computer Science and minors in English and Philosophy, and in 2019 he graduated from Regis College at University of Toronto with a Master’s of Theological Studies.

-Blaise has volunteered in the pro-life movement since joining the University of Toronto Students for Life in 2005, where he participated in CCBR’s Abortion Awareness Project annually and witnessed hearts and minds change on abortion.
-Trained by CCBR at the University of Toronto, and after volunteering for “Choice” Chain in Toronto and Ottawa, he participated in the Florida Abortion Awareness Project in 2013 and attended CCBR’s Crash Course in 2015.
+Growing up pro-life by default, Blaise became convicted that abortion is a human rights violation when researching the issue and the gruesome details of partial birth abortion in high school.
+Through U of T Students for Life, Blaise participated in CCBR’s Abortion Awareness Project annually and witnessed hearts and minds change on abortion.
+Trained by CCBR at the University of Toronto, and after volunteering for “Choice” Chain in Toronto and for part of CCBR’s New Abortion Caravan, he participated in the Florida Abortion Awareness Project in 2013 and attended CCBR’s Crash Course in 2015.

 Blaise started the U of T Students for Life activism team in 2013 to run regular “Choice” Chains around the University of Toronto and downtown Toronto.
 In 2016, he founded the Toronto Against Abortion project, expanding these efforts to defend pre-born human rights to other GTA campuses and neighbourhoods.
 Blaise joined CCBR’s staff as the Toronto Outreach Director in 2016.